jongwon254/Digital-Key-API/README.md

 - Tested with Postman

 ## Functionality
 - API has three end points for users to register/login and to retrieve the digital keys from their wallet
+- Data is stored in a MySQL database with the hashed password
 - Examples of requests and responses are shown below
 - API URL: **localhost:8080/**